 Consider the primary use of the space

 Firstly consider what the primary and alternate uses of the space will be.
 Washing is a given, but what else will the laundry be used for and where is it positioned in the house?
-Will people be coming through the laundry to enter the house and dumping muddy sports gear?
-If this the case a large sink for soaking and chucking wet clothes in is a must, you may also want a small seating area and hooks to take off shoes and hang coats.
+Will people be coming through the laundry and dumping muddy sports gear?
+If this the case a large sink for soaking and chucking wet clothes in is a must.
+You may also want a small seating area and hooks to take off shoes and hang coats.

-Your lifestyle will dictate what are considered essentials in your laundry, once you’ve identified what your needs are for the space it will be easier to maximise it.
-A design consultation with the team at Homes by Howe can help you identify these needs and maximise your layout.
+Your lifestyle will dictate what are considered essentials in your laundry.
+Once you’ve identified what your needs for the space are will be easier to maximise it.
+A design consultation with the team at Homes by Howe can help you identify these and maximise your layout.

-Inbuilt washer and dryers, such as Miele’s Smart Laundry Appliances Range, can simultaneously maximise space and workbench area by placing the machines side by side.
-This also allows for a seamless transition between washing machine and dryer.
-If you want to further increase floor space, you may also like to consider stackable machines or Miele’s Combo Washer-Dryer.
+Inbuilt washer and dryers, such as Miele’s Smart Laundry Appliances Range, can simultaneously maximise space and workbench area.
+They do this by placing the machines side by side.
+This allows for a seamless transition between washing machine and dryer.
+To further increase floor space, you may also consider stackable machines or Miele’s Combo Washer-Dryer.

-While side by side appliances can maximise work bench area, you’ll want to make sure your countertop is made from high quality moisture resistant materials such as Talostone’s White Mirrorlux, which not only looks stunning, but its reflective surface will bounce light around the room giving the impression of a larger space.
+Side-by-side appliances can maximise work bench area, you’ll want to make sure your countertop is made from high quality moisture resistant materials.
+Talostone’s White Mirrorlux, is one such option, it not only looks stunning, but its reflective surface will bounce light around the room giving the impression of a larger space.

 Laundry basket placement

 Laundry baskets are big bulky items that can take up lots of valuable floor space.
-In order to maximise space in your laundry try get your baskets tucked away somewhere or high up out of the way.
+In order to maximise space try get your baskets tucked away somewhere or high up out of the way.

 Putting your laundry baskets overhead is a great way to get them off the floor and out of the way.
-Similarly having pull-out hampers will keep the lines of your laundry cabinetry clean, giving the impression of more space whilst also keeping dirty washing out of sight.
+Similarly having pull-out hampers will keep the lines of your laundry cabinetry clean.
+This gives the impression of more space whilst also keeping dirty washing out of sight.

 Storage and cabinetry

-Alternatively, high and low cupboards and shelving with workspace in between will mean you can store infrequently used items up high and keep others down low for easier access.
+Alternatively, high and low cupboards with workspace in between will mean you can store infrequently used items up high.
 A cupboard below the sink is also a perfect place for storing cleaning products.